Osteoarthritis (OA) is caused by wear and tear on your joints and can be painful and frustrating. It typically occurs in your:

 - temporary rise in heart rate

 - flushing of the skin on your palms or face

 Long-term side effects can include:

-A physical therapist can provide treatments and exercises like stretching and strengthening that help alleviate the inflammation and pain associated with OA, Dr. Carlson notes.
-You could also visit an experienced message therapist who can focus on problem areas.
+A physical therapist can provide treatments and exercises like stretching and strengthening that help alleviate the inflammation and pain associated with OA, Carlson notes.
+You could also visit an experienced massage therapist who can focus on problem areas.

-Of course, there’s no one-size-fits all approach to managing and treating osteoarthritis.
-But Dr. Carlson emphasizes the need to keep weight down, keep muscles strong, and improve range of motion.
+There’s no one-size-fits-all approach to managing and treating OA.
+Carlson emphasizes the need to keep weight down, keep muscles strong, and improve range of motion.

-“It’s important to discuss various options and treatments with your doctor and understand the pros and cons before making any decision,” he says.
-“You must be comfortable with the game plan and know that it is right for you.”
+“It’s important to discuss various options and treatments with your doctor, and understand the pros and cons before making any decision,” he says.
+“You must be comfortable with the game plan and know that it’s right for you.”